NeftalyR/Portafolio/README.md

 🔍 About Me

-Hello, I am [Neftaly Rosario], a Data Engineer and Data Analyst with experience in data manipulation, transformation, and visualization.
+Hello, I am Neftaly Rosari], a Data Engineer and Data Analyst with experience in data manipulation, transformation, and visualization.
 I specialize in:

 📊 Data Analysis with Python (pandas, NumPy, SQLAlchemy) and SQL.